 What is the Parbold Duathlon?

-The Parbold Duathlon is back on 9th March 2014, starting at 8:30am.
+The Parbold Duathlon is back March 2015, starting at 8:30am.
 The event will be based at the Farmers Arms Pub, Bispham, Parbold, Lancashire and starts with a 3.2 miles run followed by a 16.8 miles cycle and a final 3.2 miles run which is a repeat of the first route.
 This event is a North West classic and one of the oldest events on the calendar.
 The event is limited to 150 competitors and will fill well in advance of the closing date.

 What do I need to enter the event?